-Key activity 3: Securing revenue from THERMAL-XR® powered by GMG Graphene sales
+Key activity 3: Securing revenue from THERMAL-XR® powered by GMG Graphene (TXR)

-GMG and its potential customers continued to successfully demonstrate THERMAL-XR® powered by GMG Graphene's performance (see GMG's website for successful projects).
-Results verified by GMG management and external parties demonstrate improved heat transfer in space cooling (airconditioning) and cooling units thereby delivering energy and emission reductions and cost savings.
+GMG and a number of potential customers continue to undertake demonstrations of THERMAL-XR® powered by GMG Graphene to assess the commercial opportunity taking into account a range of real world factors (see GMG's website for examples of successful projects).
+Results supported by GMG management and a number of external parties generally demonstrate improved heat transfer in space cooling (air-conditioning) and cooling units thereby delivering energy and emission reductions and cost savings.
 Learnings regarding specific location climatic conditions, HVAC equipment, and economic parameters continue to be derived and are being used for prioritising subsequent efforts.